grandma-collaboration/icare/docs/user_guide/index.md

 If you want to enable other authentication methods for your account, look at the [dedicated section](#how-to-create-and-configure-your-iam-account) of the documentation.

 Done!
 You will be redirected to your ICARE profile.
 By default, you will have the role of `Full user` and be a member of the `Sitewide` group.
-The `Full user` role gives access to most features — you can create sources, groups, leave comments, and more — but some actions require additional permissions that an administrator can grant.
+The `Full user` role gives access to most features: you can create sources, groups, leave comments, and more.
+Some actions require additional permissions that an administrator can grant.

 ICARE Profile Created             |
 :-------------------------:|
 ![](./img/7.png)  |

+!!! tip
-*Note: You can turn on email or Slack notification on your profile in case of mentions.*
+    You can turn on email or Slack notifications on your profile in case of mentions.

 You can create a new group or request access to a specific group in the `Groups` page :